saraho1123/saraho1123/README.md

   - I've also taught preschool and kindergarten, middle school and high school.

 - ⚡ What I do besides code:
-  - camping/hiking/backpacking
+  - camping/hiking/backpacking 🥾 ⛺️
-  - rock climbing
+  - rock climbing 🧗‍♀️
-  - road trips
+  - road trips 🏞
+  - travel (hopefully again after we get through COVID!) 🗺

 - 📫 How to reach me: